Ibadan Lectures on Toric Varieties: Toric Varieties From Fans

 A polyhedron $P$ has a support function $h_P(w)$ that takes values in $\R\cup\{\infty\}$.
 When $P$ is unbounded in the direction of $w$, then $h_P(w)=\infty$.
 With this definition, the description~\eqref{Eq:dualDescription} holds for $P$.

-A (convex) \demph{cone} is a polyhedron where each supporting hyperplane contains the origin, and is therefore a linear subspace.
+A (convex) \demph{cone} is a polyhedron for which each supporting hyperplane contains the origin, and is therefore a linear subspace.
 Equivalently, a cone $\sigma$ is a polyhedron whose support function only takes values 0 and $\infty$.
 The half spaces that define a cone all have the form

-Such a half space forms an additive semigroup under addition and its boundary hyperplane is a linear space consisting of the invertible elements in this semigroup.
+Such a half space forms an additive monoid under addition and its boundary hyperplane is a linear space consisting of the invertible elements in this monoid.

-Consequently, a cone $\sigma$ is a semigroup under addition and the intersection of its boundary hyperplanes is a linear subspace $\ell$ of $\R^n$, called the \demph{lineality space} of $\sigma$.
+Consequently, a cone $\sigma$ is a monoid under addition and the intersection of its boundary hyperplanes is a linear subspace $\ell$ of $\R^n$, called the \demph{lineality space} of $\sigma$.
 The lineality space is the set of invertible elements in $\sigma$.
 When the lineality space is the origin, the cone is \demph{pointed} (also called \demph{strictly convex} or \demph{strongly convex}).
 A face $\tau$ of a cone $\sigma$ is again a cone and the lineality space of $\sigma$ is its minimal face.
 Figure~\ref{F:cones} shows four cones, two in $\R^2$ and two in $\R^3$.

 The first and the third are pointed, while the second and fourth have a one-dimensional lineality space.
 The second is a half space.